apache/druid/docs/content/configuration/index.md

 #### Cassandra Deep Storage

 This deep storage is used to interface with Cassandra.
+Note that the `druid-cassandra-storage` extension must be loaded.

 |Property|Description|Default|
 |--------|-----------|-------|